SWE-Martinez/In-Memory-Database/README.md

-# In-Memory Key-Value Store
+# In-Memory Database

-This is a simple implementation of an in-memory key-value store with transaction support in Python.
+This is a simple implementation of an in-memory database with transaction support in Python.
 The database allows you to set key-value pairs where keys are strings and values are integers.
 It supports transactions which allows you to make multiple changes atomically.

 ## Features